 The market will run every Saturday from 8:00AM – 1:00PM, starting on Saturday, May 20th for the Victoria Day long weekend.
 The market will be open until the Thanksgiving weekend, with the last day being Saturday, October 7.

-If you or someone you know is interested in being part of our market, please contact either of our market managers, Angela or Debbie, at:
+If you or someone you know is interested in being part of our market, please contact our market manager Angela:

 or through our market Facebook page at: